How To Walk On Icy Streets Without Winter Boots

 As the temperature drops and the outside is covered with snow, your walk to the shops may become a little more difficult than usual.
 Slipping and falling on ice can be humiliating, but it can also be dangerous.
 Accidents can be avoided by following a few easy procedures.
 Here are some winter safety tips for walking on snow & ice.

-How To Walk On Icy Streets Without Winter Boots?
+Can You Walk on Icy Streets Safely Without Boots?
+Key Precautions

 Approach with caution in cold weather and presume that all damp, dark places on pavements are slick and icy.
 Dew or water vapor can freeze, generating an ultra-thin, practically undetectable film of ice that resembles a wet spot on the pavement.